Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/hosting/_index.md

 ## Managing dependencies

-Typically your web application will have some dependencies such as databases or a redis server. [docker compose](https://docs.docker.com/compose/gettingstarted/) allows you to define and maintain the whole infrastructure needed by your app in a single file.
+Typically, your web application will have some dependencies such as databases or a redis server. [docker compose](https://docs.docker.com/compose/gettingstarted/) allows you to define and maintain the whole infrastructure needed by your app in a single file.